acrylian/zp_cookieconsent/README.md

 Adapted from https://silktide.com/tools/cookie-consent/

+## Installation

-Install in `/plugins`, enable the plugin and set options as needed.
+Put the file `zp_cookieconsent` and the folder of the same name into your `/plugins` folder, enable the plugin and set options as needed.